Bob and George: Storyline

 Finally, the seventh year follows George cycling through the past, present, and future, fighting Captain Kinesis, Non-Alternate Mynd, and Sigma.
 After defeating all of them, the entire cast engages in a battle against Bob (who has merged with the Helmeted Author).
 Bob finally attempts to blow up the Mega Man universe after he fails to defeat the cast, although he is stopped by the Shadowy Author, who merged with George.
 Bob attempts to kill the Author, although George stops him by pointing his blaster at him.
-Bob claims that George didn't have the guts to shoot him, but George shoots the blaster anyway.
+Bob claims that George lacked the guts to shoot him, but George shoots the blaster anyway.

 In the second-to-last strip, the Helmeted Author (who is revealed to have merged with Bob) separates himself from Bob and expresses anger at losing a bet to the Author about whether George would kill Bob or not.
 George asks if the entire comic was a bet, which is met with the answer of "only for the last couple of years".
 Finally, their mom appears and explains that she used the Mega Man universe as a way to toughen George up in case Bob ever crossed the line.

 The Epilogue has all of the characters die in the Cataclysm, which was caused by Zero.
 However, it was later revealed that the Cataclysm never happened because Zero revealed to Dr. Wily that by activating him, the whole Mega Man cast would die.
 After Wily realizes that activating Zero would cause his own death, he chooses not to activate Zero.
 However, in order to ensure the timeline, the entire cast has to fake their deaths, then move to Acapulco, where they all live happily ever after.